mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start.md

 It is recommended that you start from the image classification demo on the Android device to understand how to build the MindSpore Lite application project, configure dependencies, and use related APIs.

-This tutorial demonstrates the on-device deployment process based on the image classification sample program on the Android device provided by the MindSpore team.
+This tutorial demonstrates the on-device deployment process based on the image classification sample program on the Android device provided by the MindSpore Lite team.

 1. Select an image classification model.
 2. Convert the model into a MindSpore Lite model.